sainseni/sainseni.org/README.md

 -   **TypeScript**: Strict syntactical superset of JavaScript for type safety.
 -   **Shadcn**: UI components library for React.
 -   **Vercel**: Deployment and hosting platform.
+-   **Drizzle ORM**: Object-relational mapping library for interacting with the database.

 ## 📚 Getting Started